Summer semester 2022: First EuroTeQ Collider at TUM

 - Other novel sources?

-- Use the model to compare advantages of different distribution systems:
+- Use the model to compare the advantages of different distribution systems:

 - AC